BiFrust/bifrust.github.io/_docs/04-adding-connector.md

 #### Connector Details

-By default a new connector will use the account name or company name as the name.
+By default a new connector will use the account name or company name as the connector name.
 The details screen allows you to give your connector a custom name of your liking.

 <img src="/assets/images/connectorDetails.png" alt="Unblock Installer" width="750" height="400"/>

 The details screen also shows stats for the connector.
 Some stats presented will depend on the type of connector.